FLAIR-IISc/Intro-to-NLP-Jan-2024/README.md

 ### Discussions & (Anonymous) Feedback

-We will use Piazza for all discussions on course-related matters.
-If you have successfully registered for the course, you should have received a part of the Piazza forum.
+We will use Teams for all discussions on course-related matters.
+Registered students should have received the joining link/passkey.

 If you have any feedback, you can share it (anonymously or otherwise) through this link: http://tinyurl.com/feedback-for-danish

-### Teaching Assistants
+### Teaching Staff

-1. Debarpan Bhattacharya
+1. Debarpan Bhattacharya (OH: Thursdays 3 PM - 4 PM)
-2. Kinshuk Vasisht
+2. Kinshuk Vasisht (OH: Wednesdays 10 AM - 11 AM)
-3. Navreet Kaur
+3. Navreet Kaur (OH: Tuesdays 4 PM - 5 PM)
 4. Nicy Scaria
-5. Rankit Kachroo
+5. Rankit Kachroo (OH Wednesdays 4 PM - 5 PM)
+6. Danish Pruthi (OH: Fridays 10 AM - 11 AM)

 ### Reference Books